Introduction

 The futuristic Dungeon Master in space, with robots and lasers.

-When Mindscape released Captive on the Amiga in 1990 I spent a good deal of my leisure time ploughing through it’s alleged 65,536 levels.
+When Mindscape released Captive on the Amiga, I spent a good deal of my leisure time ploughing through it’s alleged 65,536 levels.
 As far as I could tell the levels were split up into missions, with 11 levels per mission.
 The final level of a mission being extremely large and introducing some real bad ass monsters.

 I managed to reach the last level of mission 2 (22 planets) - some people played as far as mission 91 (WOW!
 That’s 1001 planets).
 I made a note of all the pass codes, and collected screen grabs of all the weapons and robot parts.